Skip to main content

 Related Topics: #ChatGPT #em dashes #OpenAI #AI #Chip Huyen #AI Engineering #Aileen Gallagher #Syracuse University #Washington Post

-Will the new setting finally silence the dash?
-OpenAI’s CEO Sam Altman announced on X that a user’s Custom Instructions can now suppress em dashes, calling the tweak a “small‑but‑happy win.”
-The option lives in the Personalisation tab of the settings menu, where users can specify stylistic preferences.
-For many, the change feels like a direct response to a flood of complaints, including a blog post in which a frustrated writer described endless attempts to coax the model away from the punctuation and even offered $100 for a solution.
+OpenAI’s CEO Sam Altman just posted on X that you can now tell the model not to use em dashes via Custom Instructions.
+The toggle sits in the Personalisation tab of the settings menu, where you can set stylistic preferences.
+It feels like a reaction to a wave of complaints - one writer even wrote a blog post describing endless attempts to coax the model away from the punctuation and offered $100 for a fix.

 Common Questions Answered